-We all want to be good for our planet and society and recycling correctly is certainly part of it… but can you recycle yarn?
+We all want to be good for our planet and society, and recycling correctly is undoubtedly part of it… but can you recycle yarn?

 Recycling is a better way to dispose of waste than tossing it in landfills.
-To help educate people and make recycling easier, some cities have partnered with Waste Management, the world’s largest collector and recycler of post-consumer material.
+To help educate people and make recycling more accessible, some cities have partnered with Waste Management, the world’s most prominent collector and recycler of post-consumer material.

 Yarn can’t be recycled in the traditional sense.
 Instead, it can be reused and repurposed into new clothing and projects.
-By cleaning the old yarn and then straightening and smoothing it, you can reuse it as if it’s new!
+By cleaning the old thread and then straightening and smoothing it, you can reuse it as if it’s fresh!

-And you want to help and spread the word, you can even join the national Recycle Often, Recycle Right campaign to sort, and recycle right.
+If you want to help spread the word, you can join the national Recycle Often, Recycle Right campaign to sort and recycle right.

 You can help spread the word to your family and friends by downloading and printing our coloring and activity pages which you can distribute to day-care centers, schools, parks, libraries, or other locations that inspire recycling.